 Comprehension of Subtitled Film: Understanding information contained in dialogue and/or subtitles in film, examining various combinations of familiar and unfamiliar languages in the soundtrack and captions.

 Dr. Lester Loschky does visual cognition research.
-His primary interests are in three areas: real world scene perception, human-computer interaction, and reading comprehension.
+His primary interests are in three areas: real world scene perception, human-computer interaction, and comprehension of both visual narratives (films and picture stories) and language.
 A unifying thread through these areas is a focus on the interactions between perception, attention, memory, and comprehension processes.

 Research topics in scene perception have included: